isomerpages/moe-rivervalleyhigh/pages/2024 A Level Results.md

 ---
 <p>We are proud of our 430 RVians who have sat for the 2023 GCE A-Level Examination!
-We would like to congratulate them for continuing to exemplify our school’s values and spirit.</p>
-<p>They have continued to achieve strong results at the 2023 GCE A-Level
+We would like to congratulate them for continuing to exemplify our school’s values and spirit.
+They have continued to achieve strong results at the 2023 GCE A-Level examinations.
-examinations.
 About 1 in 3 students has 5 distinctions or above and about 1 in 2 students achieved 83 and above University Admissions Scores (UAS) points.
 <br>
 <br>We thank our teachers and parents for giving our students their fullest
 support.</p>